NoaFilosof08/sei-project-4/frontend/README.md

 ## Website Overview

 Artly has been curated as a platform to uplift and support small female and non-binary artists.
 Artly puts art lovers together in one place to share art, support and love.
 But most importantly, allows you to buy and sell art all in one place!
-You don’t have to be an artist to take part, just make sure to sign up which will allow you to get in touch with our Artists.
-If you’re an Artist, make sure to register in order unlock some awesome features of our app such as upload and edit your artwork, links to your socials, and view enquiries on your Art.
+You don't have to be an artist to take part, just make sure to sign up which will allow you to get in touch with our Artists.
+If you're an Artist, make sure to register in order unlock some awesome features of our app such as upload and edit your artwork, links to your socials, and view enquiries on your Art.
 We hope you love Artly as much as we do.
 <br><br />

 ## Website Details

 1. On loading the website takes you to a slash page where you can pick which side of the site you would like to visit.
-The artist side, where you can create a profile and post art on the website or the Browseing/Shopping side where you can browse artists, favourite them to save them, view their art and enquire about the art.
+The artist side, where you can create a profile and post art on the website or the Browsing/Shopping side where you can browse artists, favourite them to save them, view their art and enquire about the art.

 ### Splash
 ![Splash Page](src/styles/WebsiteScreenshots/Splash-page.png)